 Juvenile Life Without Parole (JLWOP)

 The United States is the only country in the world that permits youth to be sentenced to life without parole.
 Sentencing children to die in prison is condemned by international law.
 For children or adults, a sentence of life without parole is cruel, inhumane, and denies the individual’s humanity.
 For children, the sentence also defies law and research confirming that youth are different than adults and must be treated differently by our legal system.
 Yet, thousands of young people have been sentenced to die in prison across the country.
 Additionally, Black and Brown youth are disproportionately sentenced to life without parole and other extreme sentences – addressing these sentencing schemes are pivotal in the fight for racial justice.

 Between 2005-2016, the U.S. Supreme Court issued several decisions banning extreme adult sentences for youth.
 In Roper v.
-Simmons, the Court banned the juvenile death penalty; in Graham v.
+Simmons, the Court banned the death penalty for children under age 18; in Graham v.
 Florida, the Court banned life without parole sentences for youth convicted of non-homicide crimes; and in Miller v.
 Alabama, the Court banned mandatory sentences of life without parole for youth convicted of homicide crimes.
-Youth may still be sentenced to discretionary life without parole in homicide cases, these sentences should be rare and uncommon and reserved only for individuals who the court has deemed are incapable of rehabilitation.
+While youth may still be sentenced to discretionary life without parole in homicide cases, these sentences should be rare and uncommon and reserved only for individuals who the court has deemed are incapable of rehabilitation.
 In 2021, the U.S. Supreme Court decided its most recent decision on juvenile sentencing.
 In Jones v.
 Mississippi the Court confirmed that age matters in sentencing, but gave states latitude to create their own procedures for sentencing youth.
 While judges must consider the hallmark characteristics of youth, they need not make any specific findings regarding youth characteristics and a young person’s eligibility for a life sentence.

 In each of these cases, the Court relied upon scientific research to conclude that even youth who commit the most serious or violent crimes have the capacity to change.
 Because of their developmental immaturity, impetuousness, and susceptibility to negative peer influences, children are less blameworthy for their criminal conduct than adults.